Skip to menu Skip to content

 Hide content

-While female teachers have long been represented by more than 99% of teachers in nursery schools and roughly 84% in basic schools, their share in secondary schools in the 2023/2024 school year in the Czech Republic was around 60%.
-Conversely, men have a long-term predominance among university academic staff (63% by the end of 2022).
-Men also clearly predominate among research and development personnel - in 2022 from 71.3% (after conversion to full-time equivalent).
-The rate of use of information technology is increasing for both sexes.
-In recent years, we have observed a slightly higher proportion of men using the Internet on mobile phones or internet banking, while women use social networks more often.
+While female teachers have a long-term representation of more than 99% of the pedagogues in nursery schools and roughly 84% in basic schools, they make up around 60% in secondary schools.
+On the contrary, men have a long-term predominance among university academic staff (62.3% on average in 2025).
+Men also clearly predominate among workers in research and development - in 2024 from 71.3% (converted to fully employed).
+The use of information technology is increasing for both genders.
+In recent years, we have seen a slightly higher proportion of men using mobile internet or internet banking, while social networking sites are more commonly used by women.

 • Share of women in research and development personnel (full-time equivalent)